inspektor-gadget/inspektor-gadget/docs/guides/trace/signal.md

 ## Restricting output to certain PID, signals or failed to send the signals

-With the following option, you can restrain the output:
+With the following option, you can restrict the output:

 * `--pid` only prints events where a signal is sent by the given PID.
 * `--signal` only prints events where the given signal is sent.
 * `-f/--failed-only` only prints events where signal failed to be delivered.

-So, this command will only print failed attempts to send `SIGKILL` by PID `42`:
+For example, this command will only print failed attempts to send `SIGKILL` by PID `42`:

 ```bash
 $ kubectl gadget -f --pid 42 --signal SIGKILL